-After a quick rub with my scraper tool, my layered words were complete and beautiful….ahhh, I love a successful layering job.
+After a quick rub with my scraper tool, my words were layered and beautiful.

 Our Completed Halloween Footprint Craft: Rowan’s Ghostly Tootsies

-After all the vinyl was applied, I added some orange ribbon to the back for hanging….although we don’t normally hang it off a tree in the backyard. ;)
+After all the vinyl was applied, I added some orange ribbon to the back for hanging, and Rowan’s Halloween footprint craft was complete!